-Citigroup Global Markets Limited, Commerzbank Aktiengesellschaft, Goldman Sachs International Bank, HSBC France, Jefferies International Limited, and Nova Ljubljanska banka d.d., Ljubljana as joint lead managers (the "Joint Lead Managers") have not separately verified the information contained herein.
-Accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by the Joint Lead Managers as to the accuracy or completeness of the information contained in this Offering Circular or any other information provided by the Republic in connection with the Notes or their distribution.
+Goldman Sachs International Bank, Jefferies International Limited and J.P.
+Morgan Securities plc as joint lead managers (the "Joint Lead Managers") have not separately verified the information contained herein.
+Accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by the Joint Lead Managers as to the accuracy or completeness of the information contained in this Offering Circular or any other information provided by the Republic in connection with the Notes or their distribution or for any acts or omissions of the Republic or any other person in connection with the issue and offering of the Notes.